free-coffee/Trigger/Trigger/TRIGGER.md

 "function_data":
 str/obj: name or inline of Function data used for the function.

+"flags":
+"UNIQUE" : If the Trigger is active it can't be added again.
+"FIFO" : The Trigger is at the end of the que instead of the start.
+"COND_TRIGGER_ACCESS" :
+"ACT_TRIGGER_ACCESS" :

 ## Trigger definition hardcoded.

 Use Trigger(func, cond, to_live_checks, to_live_act) to create a Trigger-object with the arguments coresponding to the 2,3,5,6 Elements in the paragraph above.